collective/collective.developermanual/source/reference_manuals/old/plone_3_theming/quick-start/change-the-logo.rst

  navigation\_root\_url
-    supplies the URL of your site (it could potentially be something different if you've set up a different navigation root) logo\_tag
+    supplies the URL of your site (it could potentially be something different if you've set up a different navigation root). logo\_tag
-    looks up the name of the logo image from base\_properties, finds the image, collects its dimensions and title and turns all of this into an HTML image tag with the appropriate attributes Check back to the alternative approach in Section 1 of this How To for more information about base\_properties. portal\_title
+    looks up the name of the logo image from base\_properties, finds the image, collects its dimensions and title and turns all of this into an HTML image tag with the appropriate attributes Check back to the alternative approach in Section 1 of this How To for more information about base\_properties. navigation\_root\_title
-    looks up and supplies the title of your site
+    looks up and supplies the title of your site, this property was named portal\_title in Plone prior to 4.1.

 Now look at the image tag in the template.